keiakihito/VerbatimCheck/README.md

 <br>If it is detected, the program shows
 <br> i.
 Consecutive letters,
 <br> ii.
 Rewrite the sentence which has the consecutive letters,
 <br> iii.
-Model response sentence which has consecutive letters.
+Model response sentence that has consecutive letters.

 3. Compare the raters' rewrite and references.
-<br>It takes the same process  of section 2.
+<br>It takes the same process  as section 2.

 <br>If you would like to discuss the future application or any issues,
-<br>please contact my google or GL email.
+<br>please contact my Google or GL email.

+<br> In the PyFile directory, one VerbatimDetector.py is available for the alternative version of the same process.